FarronF/limerick-council-meetings/meetings/2021/02/09-Virtual Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare - Rathkeale - 8th December 2020.md

 the Director assured Members that Limerick City and County Council are actively pursuing

-the matter at the present time.---
+the matter at the present time.
+---
 2

 **3.**